eric-keller/npp-linux-01-intro/mac-arm/README.md

 UTM is a popular system emulator and virtual machine host for macOS.

-This will provide an alternative to Vagrant and will allow you to build and run an emulated x86_64 Linux machine on Mac M1/M2 (ARM) machines.
+This will provide an alternative to Vagrant/VirtualBox and will allow you to build and run an emulated x86_64 Linux machine on Mac M1/M2 (ARM) machines.

 You can get and install UTM [here](https://mac.getutm.app/).